This offer is no longer available on our site: Petal® 1 Visa® Credit Card

 What you need to know

 If you’re working on building your credit history, the BrightWay credit card may help you get started.
-But as of now, you can only apply for this new credit-builder rewards card from OneMain Financial if you score an invite.

 Ability to unlock better terms